![]() | ![]() |

 ABOUT

 I am a writer and researcher from Kolkata, India.
-I now live in London, and I write fiction across genres, including and especially historical and fantasy fiction.
+I now live in London and Leeds, and I write fiction across genres, including and especially historical and fantasy fiction.
 My work explores – among other things – history, performance, the supernatural, gender, the body, grief, liminal spaces, cultural memory, music and the senses.

 I am also a researcher who writes non-fiction, and currently a PhD candidate at King's College London, where I look at the intersection between performance, gender and storytelling in early 20th century South Asia.
 I am especially interested in gendered performance histories, ephemera, and what (as well as who) is considered worth archiving.